chohbein/pangea-intern-task-2026/README.md

   - Case where the model would flag the entire sentence as the error.
 Added rule #8 to address this; flag the smallest possible span of errors in the sentence and, if possible, do not flag the entire sentence.

+## tests
+1.
+2. Focus on grammatical complexity, not length.
+3. ''